luispedro/jug/docs/source/barrier.rst

     from jug import Task
     inputs = load_data()

+    def keep(datum):
+        # A long running computation which decides whether datum should be kept
+        ...

     keeps = [Task(keep, i) for i in inputs]

     # Now I want to throw out data